kayabaNerve/monero-pq/README.md

 proving knowledge of the opening of a commitment would be acceptable (and have much clearer security).
 This collapses the signing scheme to the commitment scheme.

+Raccoon, with a non-interactive re-randomization, would be preferred.

 ### The Key-Exchange Mechanism